JavASal/CECS-326-Project-1/README.md

 File Copy project, this program is a command line program that copies an input file into an output destination.

-This program requires GCC 15.2.1 on linux machines for compilation.
+This program requires GCC 15.2.1 or cmake min version 4.1.1 on linux machines for compilation.
 Compilation can be achieved doing the following:
 "gcc filecopy.c -o filecopy"

 Once compiled the program can be run with the following: